All that I accomplished was done with my wife Juanita; she walked beside me as I walked beside her in her

 We then visited 1115 Hacker Ave. where we lived at around 1938 to 1940.
 See the 1940 census, below, lines 72 to 77.
-My maternal grandmother and maternal grand uncle lived across the street at 1116, see lines 78 and 79.
+My maternal grandmother and maternal grand-uncle lived across the street at 1116, see lines 78 and 79.
 That house is no longer there.
 We drove up and down the street to be sure that we had the right house.
 We were encountered by a man, named Guillermo Jaime, that came out of the house and asked what we were doing driving up and down the street.
-Juan explained and again we were fortunate that the man knew some of the history of his home.
+Juan explained and again we were fortunate that the man knew some of the histories of his home.
 When he named the person that it was purchased from Jesse immediately knew who that person was.